wesreisz/icsaet-prompts/3_people-process.md

    - Supporting evidence from multiple sources

 4. Practical Recommendations
-   - How to evaluate these trends for personal development
+   - How to evaluate these trends for your organization
-   - Team-level implementation strategies
-   - Organizational adoption approaches
    - Suggested next steps for exploration
    - Resources for deeper learning
    - Based on verified information from multiple sources